aws-samples/aws-serverless-cicd-workshop/workshop/content/python/buildpipe/unittests/_index.en.md

 like the following.
 The line numbers shown are approximate and may not be the same as your `codepipeline.yaml` file.

-The first section defines a new `Stage` in the CodePipeline.

 ```yaml {linenos=true,linenostart=213}
 # Uncomment and modify the following step for running the unit-tests
 - Name: UnitTest